viperproject/silicon/src/main/scala/dependencyAnalysis/README.md

 # Running Silicon with Dependency Analysis

 Dependency Analysis is enabled thorough the following configuration options:
-`--enableDependencyAnalysis --disableInfeasibilityChecks --proverArgs "proof=true unsat-core=true"`
+`--enableDependencyAnalysis --analyzeInfeasiblePaths --proverArgs "proof=true unsat-core=true"`

 Commands to be executed on the final dependency graph can be input via the `--dependencyAnalysisMode` config flag.
 Available commands are `interactive` and any command supported by the CLI tool.
 For example,